schwancr/datatracker/README.md

 data_tracker
 ============

-Web app to track and store data fetched from the web.
+Python app to track and store data fetched from the web.